vzhou842/victorzhou.com/content/posts/2019-08-21-premature-optimization.md

 The idea behind faster.js was the same: micro-optimize for performance by dropping support for sparse arrays.

-At first glance, faster.js was a huge success.
+At first glance, faster.js seemed like a huge success.
 Here's select output from a full benchmark run of faster.js:

 ```
   array-filter large